This essay appears in audio format at the beginning of The Portal Podcast, Episode 34.

 In this picture, we lost a concept of group taste where many members of the leadership of a social group could roughly agree on what was desirable on behalf of society, and act upon that accordingly.
 When that sense of shared group taste was lost, people increasingly turned to rules, rights, and laws to govern how they should get along in the absence of shared cultural expectations.

 If I hear someone screaming obscenities into a cell phone at a supermarket, for example, my first inclination is to alert the person, as they likely don’t realize that they’re swearing in front of families shopping.
 That is, I would be making an appeal to shared taste.
-But what if that person were to say to me in return, “What businesses of yours or anyone elses what I yell and how loud I yell it?
-If you don’t want children to hear this, leave them at home.”?
+But what if that person were to say to me in return, “What businesses is it of yours or anyone else’s what I yell and how loud I yell it?
+If you don’t want children to hear this, leave them at home”?

 Well, that would alert me to the idea that we do not share a sense of taste.
 The immediate next question would become, what are the laws or rules governing the situation?
 And is there anyone here with the ability or authority to enforce them?
 That is a fairly serious change in orientation.
 One second, I think I am helping someone not to humiliate him or herself.
 The next, I’m looking for a security guard armed with a nightstick or firearm.